alessandropellegrini/personal-website/theses.md

 [5](timewarp5.pdf)
 [6](timewarp6.pdf).

-1. **Asymmetric Time Warp**
-   This thesis addresses the implementation of an asymmetric multithreaded runtime environment to support PDES.
-In the asymmetric approach, different threads carry out different activities, in order to maximise performance and minimise energy consumption.
-An analytical model shall determine, at runtime, every thread of the system what incarnation has, for a part of the lifetime of the application.
 1. **NUMA Aware Load-Sharing Policy**
    In this thesis, a decision-making module should be designed and implemented.
 The goal is to determine, at runtime, the best-suited placement for LPs, worker threads, and memory pages in a NUMA architecture.
 See this supporting material for an additional framing of the topic: [1](numa.pdf).
 1. **Model-related fossil collection**